SSWConsulting/SSW.Rules.Content/rules/awesome-documentation/rule.md

 * 3rd party services used
 * A link to all [package-audit-logs](/package-audit-log)

-**6. _docs\Alterative-Solutions-Considered.md** – explains other options that were discounted.
+**6. _docs\Alternative-Solutions-Considered.md** – explains other options that were discounted.
 For example
   * We chose to use a code-centric .NET solution over a low code solution because we did not want to be locked into any specific vendor e.g. Dynamics, Outsystems.
   * We chose to use Angular over React because 5/6 developers on the project were more familiar with Angular.
   * We chose to use Azure over on-premises to avoid procurement of costly servers.
-  * Note: If you decide that after the fact that the chosen solution is wrong, this should be explained.
+  * Note: If you decide after the fact that the chosen solution is wrong, this should be explained.
 Include what led to the current circumstances and if there is a planned change.

 **7. _docs\Definition-of-Done.md** - Ensures that your team [maintains a high level of quality with a Definition of Done](/definition-of-done)